iOS Integration

 transaction.delegate = self; // you must implement your TransactionDelegate here

-To integrate a card scanner into your iOS app, you must include a camera usage description in your Info.plist file.
-This explains to users why your app requires camera permissions.
-If you omit this description, your app might crash when using the card scanner feature.
+To use card scanning in your iOS app, add a camera usage description to Info.plist.
+This text explains why your app requests camera access.
+If you omit it, the app can crash when the card scanner is opened.

 #CameraUsage